EM Cap Program

 - One half-day industry-specific safety classroom course offered by DSH.

 - Three hours of online safety training courses offered by DSH.

 - Three one-hour safety training courses in-person at the annual Ohio Safety Congress & Expo.

 Safety training requirements must be completed by the following dates.

 - Private employers, by the last business day of March of the policy year.

 - Public employer taxing districts, by the last business day of September of the policy year.

-Note: Employers who want to keep the EM cap for the subsequent year must complete three hours of online safety classes through this website.
+Note: Employers must complete three hours of online safety classes through this website.